myahyani/myahyani/README.md

 I'm a computer Science and Software student.
 I enjoy learning new languages and frameworks.

-- 🔭 Personal project for 2021:
+- 🔭 Personal project for 2022:
-   + Learning SpringBoot, VueJs,
-   + find a job to improve my technological skills,
+   + Improve my personnal skills,

 ---
 - 🌱 I’m currently learning
-    + Python
+    + Java 8
-    + Flask
+    + Angular
     + SpringBoot
-    + VueJs
-    + OOP
+    + Docker
 ---
 - 🤔 I’m working now with
     + Html 5
     + Css 3
     + Javascript
-    + Basics of Php
+    + Basics of Spring
-    + Basics of Java
+    + Java OOP
 ---
 - ⚡ Fun fact: I'm a civil engineer who fell in love with IT,
 ---